sanjsanj/gymbuddy/README.md

 ```
 WelcomeController
+  GET #index
     returns http success

-User
-  has many posts

-Posts Feature
+Posts
   Website on initialization
     should have no posts
-    should display prompt to create new posts
+    should display a prompt to create new posts
   When creating a post
     it shows the post
     users who are not signed in cannot post
   When viewing a post
     it shows user profile details of post creator
+    it can filter by gender (PENDING: Temporarily disabled with xscenario)
-  When deleting a post
+  when deleting a post
     you cannot delete a post that isn't yours
-    you can delete your own post
+    you can delete your own psot

-User Feature
 User signs up and makes profile
   User signs up

-Website Feature
+Website homepage
   When user not signed in
     should direct to landing page and have welcome message
     should not be able to view post details